EstebanMqz/lucidmode/README.md

-# LucidNet
+# lucidlite
-A Lightweight Framework for Transparent and Interpretable FeedForward Neural Net Model
+A Lightweight Framework with Transparent and Interpretable Machine Learning Models.
+Model

 ## Install dependencies